hakanensari/structure/README.md

 [![travis][1]][2]

-Structure is a Ruby data structure that weighs just over 200 sloc.
+Structure is a nestable, coercible, Hash-like data structure that weighs just over 200 sloc.

 ![structure][3]